December 1, 2018

 ARTICLE V: Duties of Officers and Board of Directors

-The President shall serve for a term of two years commencing on the date of the annual meeting following his/her two year term as President-Elect.
+The President shall serve for a term of one year commencing on the date of the annual meeting following his/her one year term as President-Elect.
 The President shall preside at the meetings of the corporation and the Council and shall perform such other duties as customarily pertain to the office of President and as may be assigned to him by the Council.
 Subject to the exceptions stated in Article VI of these Bylaws, the President shall appoint the members of all committees.
 It shall be the President’s responsibility to promote the scientific achievements of the profession and to foster harmonious relationships throughout the membership.

 The president-elect shall assist the president in the discharge of the duties of the president as the president may direct, and shall perform such other duties as from time to time may be assigned by the president or the council.
 In the absence of the president or in the event of the president's inability or refusal to act, the president-elect shall perform the duties of the president, and when so acting shall have all the powers of and be subject to all of the restrictions upon the president.
 If the President dies, resigns, or is removed, the President-Elect shall succeed to the Presidency for the unexpired portion of the President's term of office.
 The President-Elect shall assume the position of President at the termination of the President's term of office.